espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

 Using SendAcquire and SendComplete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Items in No-Split buffers are acquired (by ``SendAcquire``) in strict FIFO order and must be sent to the buffer by ``SendComplete`` for the data to be accessible by the consumer.
 Multiple items can be sent or acquired without calling ``SendComplete``, and the items do not necessarily need to be completed in the order they were acquired.
-However, the receiving of data items must occur in FIFO order, therefore not calling ``SendComplete`` for the earliest acquired item will prevent the subsequent items from being received.
+However, the receiving of data items must occur in FIFO order, therefore not calling ``SendComplete`` for the earliest acquired item prevents the subsequent items from being received.

-The following diagrams illustrate what will happen when ``SendAcquire`` and ``SendComplete`` don't happen in the same order.
+The following diagrams illustrate what will happen when ``SendAcquire`` and ``SendComplete`` do not happen in the same order.
 At the beginning, there is already a data item of 16 bytes sent to the ring buffer.
 Then ``SendAcquire`` is called to acquire space of 20, 8, 24 bytes on the ring buffer.

 .. packetdiag:: ../../../_static/diagrams/ring-buffer/ring_buffer_send_acquire_complete.diag
     :caption: SendAcquire/SendComplete items in No-Split ring buffers